Online MA Program

-The degree requirements for the MA degree are the same whether courses are taken in the traditional or online format.
-Please click on “required courses” at the right for the list of required courses; more information may be found in the Graduate School Bulletin.
-All the credits for the MA degree may be earned online, or the student may combine classroom courses with online courses in any combination that is convenient for him.
+The degree requirements for the MA degree are the same whether courses are taken in the classroom or online.
+The student may take all of his courses online or he may combine classroom courses with online courses in any combination that is convenient for him.
 Many find that attending the six-week residential summer session while working on online courses during the rest of the year combines the great experience of the Christendom community with the advantage of finishing the degree in a shorter time.
-All the required courses for the catechetics and systematic theology concentrations of the MA are presently available online, and the last of the moral theology concentration requirements are expected to be online by the end of 2014.
-It is possible to earn the MA degree in other concentrations by a combination of online and classroom courses, or by attending the summer session in addition to taking online courses.
+All the required courses for the systematic theology and the evangelization and catechesis concentrations are presently available online, and the final courses of the moral theology concentration will be online by fall 2014.
+Online courses may be taken by non-degree students, such as those seeking a certificate, or casual or audit students studying for personal enrichment.

 The staff and faculty at the Christendom Graduate School are dedicated to making the online experience for distance students as close to the on-campus experience as possible.
 Students have ready access to their professors and to the office staff, and can ask questions, chat, get advice, or resolve problems, usually without delay.

 Christendom online courses do not require expensive, specialized equipment or advanced computer skills.
 To take online courses at the Christendom Graduate School, students need: